autolist/contentful/README.md

 import { createClient } from 'contentful'

 class Article extends Item {
-  // These names must be identical to the field names in contentful static fields = ['title', 'slug'] static relationships = ['author']
 }

-// You must register all classes with the parent class,
+// You must register all classes with the parent class if you
+// want to override behavior fopr specific content types,
-// So that we can look them up later for association parsing Item.classes['article'] = Article
+// so that we can look them up later for association parsing.
+// Otherwise, the default Item class will be used.
+Item.classes['article'] = Article

+class ArticleParams extends Params {
+  static fields = ['slug']
+}

-const params = new Params({
+const params = new ArticleParams({
   // Fields will be inferred and translated to contentful params
   slug: 'our-slug',
   // Skip is inferred from a combination of page and limit